skysthelimit91/barterME/README.md

-Saturday- Create functional login/logout with auth Sunday- create Post request that adds an item to items available section Monday- create edit and delete functionality for items and messages Tuesday- Add image upload and comments
+Saturday- Create functional login/logout with auth Sunday- create Post request that adds an item to items available section Monday- create edit and delete functionality for items and messages Tuesday- Hit MVP.
+Try to add image upload and comments.
 Wednesday - Testing for bugs
 Thursday- Styling and slides
 Friday- Deployment